The Blood Pressure Scam

 1. Hypertension Diagnosis Issues:

 • Over 25% of hypertension diagnoses are inaccurate due to measurement errors (e.g., wrong cuff size, white coat hypertension, not elevating the arm properly, etc.).
-Most doctors and nurses don’t even know the basics to proper measurement (probably on purpose because the mistakes they make usually results in a false high reading).
+Most doctors and nurses don’t even know the basics of proper measurement, and the mistakes they make usually result in a falsely high reading.

-• Doctors often presribe BP meds based on ONE READING, without even taking it again to confirm it.
+• Doctors often prescribe BP meds based on ONE READING, without even taking it again to confirm it.

 • Over 90% of cases are “essential hypertension,” with no known cause, yet treatment is aggressively pursued.